Jim Beam distillery tour

 Just a quick note: This page might include affiliate links.
 If you click and purchase anything from the links I receive a tiny commission to support this website.
 The good news?
 I only recommend products I actually use and believe in.
 So you’re getting the best products at a super good price.

-How to plan a Bourbon Trail trip
+How to Plan a Perfect Bourbon Trail Trip

-Gone are the days when bourbon lovers could just show up at a distillery and join a tour without reservations.
-Today planning a trip to the Bourbon Trail requires a lot more time and organization.
 You must book your tickets in advance to secure a tour, which means you need a solid plan of location, timing between tours, and prioritization on which locations you are most interested in so you don’t miss it.

 Is a guided tour bus experience for you?
 Though I believe the DIY approach to the Bourbon Trail is the best way to do it there are companies that offer tour bus experiences that take you from distillery to distillery, and even get your tickets for you.
-These range is cost from $250-400 per person per day.
-You can’t customize this experience, so you’ll only be given the tours offered (usually the standard) and limited time at each distillery stop, too.

 Most tours open reservations between 2-3 months in advance.
 Which means you need your itinerary finalized by then, so you know where you want to go, and when.
 But don’t worry – I’ve helped you plan the ultimate 3-day itinerary to pack it full of unique bourbon trail experiences!

 >> Need a list of all the distilleries offering tours and tastings?
-Use my free interactive map!
+Use this free interactive map!

-Getting around the Bourbon Trail
+Getting Around the Bourbon Trail

-Unless you opt for a guided tour, the best way to get around distilleries outside of the immediate Louisville area is to rent a car.
 It’s really the only way to see the distilleries outside of Whiskey Row if you don’t go with a guided tour.
 Plus, it offers you flexibility in time between your stops, too.

 Tastings on the trail are small amounts of bourbon, with strict regulations on the amount of alcohol you can consume.
 Distilleries are only allowed to offer you 1 3/4 total ounces at a tasting.
-Still, if you opt to book a rental car for your bourbon trail experience, be sure to select one person as the driver, especially if you plan to enjoy a cocktail at the distillery’s bars.

 This 3-day itinerary is designed to be self-guided.
 With so many great distilleries to choose from, quality eats around the trail, and more, this is the perfect way to visit the bourbon trail and have a well-rounded experience.